MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deployment-roadmap.md

 However, if you just want to quickly try Azure Information Protection for yourself, rather than roll it out in a production environment, see [Quick start tutorial for Azure Information Protection](./infoprotect-quick-start-tutorial.md).

+> [!NOTE]
-If you are looking for a release roadmap, see our [Information about new releases and updates](information-suppor.mdt#information-about-new-releases-and-updates) section.
+> If you are looking for a release roadmap, see our [Information about new releases and updates](information-suppor.mdt#information-about-new-releases-and-updates) section.
 For information about the new releases announced at Microsoft Ignite 2018, see [Announcing availability of information protection capabilities to help protect your sensitive data](https://techcommunity.microsoft.com/t5/Enterprise-Mobility-Security/Announcing-availability-of-information-protection-capabilities/ba-p/261967).

-> [!IMPORTANT]
-> Before you do the following steps to deploy Azure Information Protection, make sure that you have reviewed [Requirements for Azure Information Protection](./requirements.md).

 ### Identify your deployment roadmap

+Before you do the following steps to deploy Azure Information Protection, make sure that you have reviewed [Requirements for Azure Information Protection](./requirements.md).

-Choose the deployment roadmap that's applicable for your organization and that matches the [subscription functionality and features](https://azure.microsoft.com/pricing/details/information-protection/) that you need:
+Then choose the deployment roadmap that's applicable for your organization and that matches the [subscription functionality and features](https://azure.microsoft.com/pricing/details/information-protection/) that you need:

 - [Use classification, labeling, and protection](#deployment-roadmap-for-classification-labeling-and-protection)